-The Council will identify and pursue all suitable competitive funding opportunities.
-The Council will monitor the availability of funds from federal, state and local sources.
-The Council will also submit applications to private entities with a history of supporting community-based programs and/or those specifically dedicated to ending homelessness, such as Kentucky Utilities Foundation, Kentucky American Water, Blue Grass Community Foundation, JPMorgan Chase Foundation and others.
+The Council will identify and pursue all suitable competitive funding opportunities, including federal, state and local sources.
+The Council will also submit applications to private entities with a history of supporting community-based programs and/or those specifically dedicated to ending homelessness, such as Blue Grass Community Foundation, Kentucky Utilities, Kentucky American Water, and JPMorgan Chase Foundation.

-As a means of educating the community on issues related to homelessness and housing instability, the Council, with support from OHPI, will regularly promote-through print, digital, social media and news media platforms-the impact and outcomes of the Lex End Homelessness Housing Flex Fund and how it is positively and practically addressing real needs for both its participants and the community.
+As a means of educating the community on issues related to homelessness and housing instability, the Council, with support from OHPI, will regularly promote-through print, digital, social media and news media platforms-the impact and outcomes of the Lexs End Homelessness Housing Flex Fund and how it is positively and practically addressing real needs for both its participants and the community.
 This education should also pave the way for the identification of potential funders.

 Lexington has a long history of being one of America's "most generous" cities.
-Building upon that community history and it's our own track record for raising private support, the Council will identify and solicit charitable gifts from benefactors, setting a goal of at least \$10,000.
+Building upon that community history and our track record for raising private support, the Council will identify and solicit charitable gifts from benefactors, setting a goal of at least \$10,000.